Instagram can be a powerful sales and marketing tool for your business if you’re ready to use Instagram for business.

 3. Use Quality Product Photos

-This might sound obvious, but it’s an important part of selling on Instagram.
-You need to be showing and highlighting your products in the best light possible, which starts with high-quality photos.
-Your photos should be impressive enough to stop your viewers’ from scrolling.
+This might sound obvious, but it’s a crucial part of selling on Instagram.
+You need to showcase and highlight your products in the best light possible, which starts with high-quality photos.
+Your photos should be captivating enough to stop viewers from scrolling.

 4. Showcase and Encourage Customer Engagement

 Instagram is a social media platform, and selling on Instagram relies heavily on this.
-Whether you’re creating a story, a feed post an Instagram Live, an IGTV video or anything else you can think of, you want to try to do so in a way that either shows customer engagement or invites your followers to engage with you.
+Whether you’re creating a story, a feed post an Instagram Live, Reels, or anything else you can think of, you want to try to do so in a way that either shows customer engagement or invites your followers to engage with you.

 One easy way to do this is to use the reviews that are already on your website.
 Ask the reviewer for permission and then take a quote from that review to create a post that will promote your product while increasing consumer trust.
 People trust what other people say about a brand, often more than they trust what the brand says about themselves.
 The more you can showcase testimonials and reviews from real customers, the more you can build that trust.